 Always Wear Protective Gear

 It doesn’t matter how many times a farmer uses a certain piece of equipment, you can’t assume that you’re always going to know how a project will go.
-Chances can never be taken when a person’s safety and livelihood is involved.
+Chances can never be taken when a person’s safety and livelihood are involved.
 That’s why protective gear must be worn at all times.
 Farm Bureau Financial Services recommends always having seat belts, gloves, goggles, and face shields used every time a task must be completed.

 The work of a farmer is not often thought to be a dangerous life.
 But if the equipment they use is operated carelessly, these tools, which are supposed to make their work easier, could do them more harm than good.
 Rock Block prides itself on providing the very best in safe and reliable farming equipment.
 We take every measure to ensure you are satisfied with all your tractor needs and will do whatever it takes to earn your business and remain lifelong clients.
 Rock Block has been serving the South Bristol area and is large enough to provide professionalism and reliability, yet small enough to provide personalized service.
 To discover more about how we can serve your needs, please visit our website today or call us at 605-492-3641 today.
 Like us on Facebook to stay up-to-date on current events, tips, and specials.